Christmas – A Winter Solstice History

 Saint Nicholas.
 Sint Nikolaas.
 Sinter klaas.

-The Reformation occurred and produced these people called Protestants (protest-ant - one who protests), and did these people ever love to get hot and bothered and worked up about whatever had the good fortune to wind up in their cross hairs.
+The Reformation occurred and produced these people called Protestants (protest-ant - one who protests), and did these people ever love to get angry and upset about behavior they regarding as immoral.
+The Christmas celebration was one of these behaviors.

 When the very Protestant Puritans prevailed over Charles I in England, they banned Christmas in 1647.
 Fighting ensued including riots, and the open celebration of Christmas became dangerous.
 In 1660, Charles II was restored to power.
 He ended the official ban, but many years would pass before the holiday's popularity would return.